Life Goes On (Paul Williams album)

 Life Goes On is a studio album by Paul Williams, released in 1972.

-Notable songs from the album include "I Won't Last a Day Without You" and "Out in the Country".
+Songs from the album include "I Won't Last a Day Without You" and "Out in the Country".
 Jackson Browne and Linda Ronstadt sang background vocals on the title track.
 Jimmy Webb arranged the strings on "Rose."

-"Where Do I Go from Here" selected as ending title for "Thunderbolt and Lightfoot", and also recorded by Elvis Presley for album Elvis.
+"Where Do I Go from Here" was selected as the ending title for Thunderbolt and Lightfoot.